react-navigation/react-navigation.github.io/versioned_docs/version-5.x/stack-actions.md

 );
 ```

-If you want to replace a particular route, you can add a `source` property referring to the route key:
+If you want to replace a particular route, you can add a `source` property referring to the route key and `target` property referring to the navigation state key:

 <samp id="stack-actions" />